OxidizedRat/uefi-bootloader-rust/README.md

 ## To do ##

 *   Initialize GOP
-*   pass references to the system table and GOP to the kernel
+*   Pass GOP reference to kernel